ibm-cloud-docs/openshift/telemetry.md

 ## Disabling Telemetry
 {: #oc_disable_telemetry_reports}

 You might want to disable this remote health reporting to comply with privacy laws, organizational standards, or data governance practices.
-To disable, you must modify the global configuration for the cluster and reload all the worker nodes.
+To disable Telemetry, modify the global configuration for the cluster and reload all the worker nodes.

 1. Check that the telemetry reporting pod runs in your cluster.
     ```sh